 For a Scandinavian, this is a very rare sight - an African savannah, full of indigenous wildlife.
 Zebras and elegant antelopes play among the ostriches and long-necked giraffes.
 In a water hole beneath a cliff, a pygmy hippopotamus frolics in his natural element.
 The ostriches, which can grow 3 meters tall, prance proudly about and keep a watchful eye.
 In a little hut by the water, you can experience the animals of the savannah at close range when they approach the water to drink, or when the pygmy hippo takes a refreshing bath.

 All in all, this setting was taken right “Out of Africa” - a book which, incidentally, was written by a Dane.
 Yet, the address is Aalborg Zoo, Mølleparkvej 63, 9000 Aalborg.

-For the equivalent of about EUR 5.5 million, the Zoo has recreated a piece of Africa that is now home to various animal species of African origin.
+For the equivalent of about EUR 5.5 million, the Zoo has managed to recreate a slice of Africa that is now home to various species of African origin.

 All over the Zoo there are signs, brochures and monitors with information about the animals and their natural habitats.

 The visitors are, of course, more than welcome to contact the zookeepers for any kind of information about the animals, so please feel free to ask.